-Washington, D.C. is the jurisdiction closest to Mason Law that allows foreign trained attorneys to sit for the bar examination.
+Washington, D.C. is the jurisdiction closest to Scalia Law that allows foreign trained attorneys to sit for the bar examination.
 The D.C.
 Court of Appeals is the only entity that can deem an individual qualified to sit for the D.C.
 Bar Examination.
-The Rules of the District of Columbia Court of Appeals, Rule 46(b)(4) requires that foreign trained attorneys take at least 26 credit hours in subjects tested on the D.C.
+The Rules of the District of Columbia Court of Appeals, Rule 46(c)(4) requires that foreign trained attorneys take at least 26 credit hours in subjects tested on the D.C.
 Bar Examination in order to become eligible to take the exam.
-Subjects tested on the D.C.
-Bar Examination are listed in the Multistate Bar Examination Content Outline and the Multistate Essay Examination Content Outline.

 Please note that any student who wishes to sit for the D.C.
-Bar Examination will need to complete approximately 4 full time semesters of coursework at Mason Law in order to meet the requirements listed in Rule 46(b)(4).
+Bar Examination will need to complete approximately 3 semesters (two full time, one part time) of coursework at Scalia Law in order to meet the requirements listed in Rule 46(c)(4).

 The D.C.
 Court of Appeals also offers a “special legal consultant” status for a foreign-educated lawyer who has been admitted to practice in another country and is at least 26 years of age, as outlined in Rule 46 (f).